-I’d give attribute for the picture, but there was none provided.
+I’d give attributes for the picture, but there was none provided.

 I was originally going to post today about innovation, and still will this week, but I think going back to basics about leadership is critical for any innovative approach to work.